310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Chiaki %}
 Don’t jump up and down so much, Nagumo.
 There’s a limit to how far your clothes can stretch.

-I mean, we *can* get them fixed if they tear, and there are spares for everyone, but we wouldn’t want to spend any extra money if we don’t need to.
+I mean, we *can* fix them if they tear, and there are spares for everyone, but… We wouldn’t want to spend any extra money if we don’t need to.
 {% endbubble %}

 {% bubble Shinobu %}